Cadillac Cien: Overview

-The Cadillac Cien had a longitudinally mounted 60-degree, 7.5-liter V12 which produced 750 hp and 650 lbft of torque.
-This experimental engine featured direct injection and displacement on demand, which allowed the engine to run on only eight or fewer cylinders under light load.
+The Cadillac Cien has a longitudinally mounted 60-degree, 7.5-liter V12 that produced 750 hp and 650 lbft of torque.
+The experimental engine featured direct injection and displacement on demand, which allowed the engine to run on only eight or fewer cylinders under light load.
 The Cien was designed at General Motors' Advanced Design Studio in England and built as a fully working road-going vehicle with the help of the UK-based engineering and motorsport company Prodrive.
-The Cien's monocoque chassis and body are made of aerogel composite, and it is equipped with active aero.
+The Cien's monocoque chassis and body were made of aerogel composite and equipped with active aero.
 Its design was inspired by the F-22 Raptor.

-Initially, there were plans to put it into production, but due to the lack of development funds and the high expected selling price of US$200,000, the very existence of a customer base for the Cien was put into question.
-The production of the Cien was thus formally cancelled in a board meeting.
+Initially, there were plans to put it into production, but due to the lack of development funds and the high expected selling price of US$200,000, the existence of a customer base for the Cien was put into question.
+The production of the Cien was thus cancelled at a board meeting.

-Media
+In media

-It was featured in the 2005 film The Island and the 2014 film Transformers: Age of Extinction.
+The Cadillac Cien was featured in the 2005 film The Island.

-It was also a car in Midnight Club 3 (a 2005 game for Xbox and PS2), the Gran Turismo games Gran Turismo Concept (a PS2 game released in 2001 - 2002) 4 (a PS2 game released in 2004), PSP, 5, and 6 and Asphalt 9: Legends.
+The Cadillac Cien is a playable vehicle in video games including Gran Turismo, Midnight Club 3: DUB Edition Remix, and Asphalt Legends Unite.